 Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis (check each that applies):

 Operating Agency Monthly

 Sub-State Entity Quarterly

 Other Specify: DHI Annually

 Continuously and Ongoing

-Other Specify: Reported to DDSQI Steering Committee every six (6) months
+Other Specify:

 For each performance measure the state will use to assess compliance with the statutory assurance (or sub-assurance), complete the following.
 Where possible, include numerator/denominator.